How many extra activities can you add on UCAS?

 Junior High School Level

 As you progress through junior high school, you can start to take on more responsibility and become an active member of your local community.
 Look for opportunities to volunteer for local charities or community projects, or consider doing some work experience in a field that interests you.
 If you’re a keen musician, why not join a local orchestra or ensemble?
 Activities like these demonstrate to universities that you’re passionate about your hobbies and willing to go the extra mile to pursue them.
-Many schools also offer school badges for activities like these, so make sure to add these to your UCAS form if you have them.
+Many schools also offer school badges, including featured badges for outstanding achievements in various activities, so make sure to add these to your UCAS form if you have them.

 High School Level